Amending Your Library's Selection Profile

 - Published: October 15 2012

-A selection profile is the combined list of item numbers that you have chosen for your specific library community.
-As the content and format needs of your community change, so too should the selections of government publications that you receive.
+FDLP libraries choose materials for their libraries through selection profiles, that are the list of item numbers for specific desired content.
+As content and format needs of the community change, so too should the selections of government publications.

-You can make changes to your profile by logging in to the Depository Selection Information Management System (DSIMS).
-Use your depository library number and internal password to login to DSIMS.
+Changes to selection profiles are made by logging into the Depository Selection Information Management System (DSIMS).
+Use your depository library number and internal password to login.
 More information about the internal password is located in Passwords Used by Depository Libraries.

 Adding Item Numbers

 Selectors can add item numbers to selection profiles throughout the year.
 When a change is made, the selection profile will immediately reflect the addition of item numbers corresponding to online formats (EL).
 Item numbers corresponding to tangible formats (e.g., paper (P), tangible electronic (E), microfiche (MF), multiple format (P/EL, MF/EL, E/EL)) will be added to your Selection Cart in DSIMS.
 The addition(s) and distribution of tangibles will take effect and begin as of October 1.